uriva/gamlajs/README.md

   sideEffect(console.log),
 );

-await wordHistogram("let's see how many times each letter appears here");
+await histogram("let's see how many times each letter appears here");
 ```